 Don’t constrain your thinking too much with the practical realities needed to implement the vision.
 That comes next as you refine the vision and the steps needed to create an organization that can execute every day drawing a little closer to your vision.
 With your vision in mind, consider these three factors that are necessary to implement a vision.

 - Staff.
 As you project the trends, consider the evolution of skills needed in the future.
 What staff skills are necessary to execute the vision?
 Will existing skills be obsolete or replaced by machines and artificial intelligence?
+Is the use of annotated data being used correctly within the system?
 How many staff will be needed?
 What shifts are necessary to position the staff resources to be ready and capable to drive the vision forward?
 Do the current staff have the core skills and interests to grow into the future?
 How can you start now to develop the necessary skills?
 How can you pique the curiosity of the staff so that they see the needs of the future and respond to them?

 - Structure.
 By structure, I mean the processes, procedures, and resources needed to achieve the vision.
 Are the existing structures adequate to support the vision?
 Or, are they antiquated and designed for a time that has come and gone?
 Do they support the type of customer interaction needed for the future?
 What performance benchmarks will be important in the future?